 Meanwhile, mark your calendar and alert your stock broker because here’s what’s on tap:

-- *Black Panther Feb.
-16th — Very impressed with Chadwick Bozeman and his introduction in Civil War and have high hopes for the standalone film which boasts a fine cast directed by Ryan Coogler (Creed, Fruitvale Station).
+- *Black Panther In Theatres Now! — SMASH HIT.
+Very impressed with Chadwick Bozeman and his introduction in Civil War and have high hopes for the standalone film which boasts a fine cast directed by Ryan Coogler (Creed, Fruitvale Station).
 Interested to see the South Korea locations.
 Here’s the T R A I L E R #1 Fox scored with Deadpool on this release date.
 Smart move.
+The LA Times calls it “Royally Imaginative!”

 - Lara Croft: Tomb Raider March 16th — The re-boot stars Alicia Vikander and Dominic West.
 Roar Uthaug directs.

-- *Avengers: Infinity Wars Part One May 4th –Could be way too many Marvel characters going up against Thanos in this one.
+- *Avengers: Infinity Wars Part One April 27th –Could be way too many Marvel characters going up against Thanos in this one.
 Everyone gets short shrift, but if anyone can pull it off, it’s Marvel.
 Here’s the 1st Trailer – Wakanda!
+Black Widow is blonde now, so there’s that.
+Meanwhile, here’s the latest Trailer.

-- Deadpool 2 June 1st — Ryan Reynolds returns with a new director for the foul-mouthed, almost-Oscar nominated sequel and breakout X-men property.
+- Deadpool May 18th — Ryan Reynolds returns with a new director for the foul-mouthed, almost-Oscar nominated sequel and breakout X-Men property.
 Fox has to get this sequel right in order to launch Strike Force, so expect a set-up.
 Here’s the very fun T R A I L E R for DEADPOOL 2

 - *The Incredibles 2 June 15th — Cannot wait, Pixar Studios!
 Brad Bird returns along with the original voice cast (Craig T. Nelson, Holly Hunter).
 This is a 4-quadrant movie.
 Here’s the 1st TRAILER featuring Jack Jack.

 - *Ant-Man & Wasp July 6th — Not a fan, so Rudd & Co. gotta win me over, especially since this film is being billed as Marvel’s first Romantic Comedy!
 Michael Douglas returns as Hank Pym.
 Peyton Reed directs (again).
 Walton Scoggins signed on for an unknown (and probably villainous) role.
 Michelle Pfeiffer and Laurence Fishburne also star.
-Production just wrapped Nov.
-20th.
+Film explains why Ant-Man skipped out on Infinity Wars and how he can help out during Avengers 4.

 - Venom Oct.
 5th — Hopes were not high until Tom Hardy signed on to play Venom, the anti-hero of the Spider-Man Universe.
 Interested.
+Underpaid actor Michelle Williams co-stars.
 Ruben Fleischer (Zombieland) directs.
+Here is the 1st Trailer featuring Tom Hardy!

 - X-Men: Dark Phoenix Nov.
 2nd — Too soon.
 I still remember the Famke Janssen version of X3, and young Jean Grey was just okay in Apocalypse.
 Fox is going to the X-Well once too often, I fear.
 Simon Kinberg is set to direct.
 Jessica Chastain plays the Villain, who is taken from the original Comic.
 Jennifer Lawrence, Michael Fassbender, and James McAvoy return as does Evan Peters as Quicksilver.
 Feels Ho Hum to me.
 Been here, done that.
 Meanwhile, someone dies!
 Any guesses?